GFlowNet Foundations: Introduction

-The key property of GFlowNets is that they learn a policy which samples composite objects $s$ through several steps such that the probability $P_T(s)$ of sampling an object $s$ is approximately proportional to the value $R(s)$ of a given reward function applied to that object.
-Whereas one typically trains a generative model from a dataset of positive examples, a GFlowNet is trained to match a given energy function and convert it into a sampler, which we view as a generative policy because the composite object $s$ is constructed through a sequence of steps (see \cref{fig:gfn_sampling}).
-This is similar to what MCMC methods achieve but does not require a lengthy stochastic search in the space of such objects and avoids the mode-mixing intractability challenge of MCMC methods~\citep{jasra2005markov,bengio2013better,pompe2020framework}.
-GFlowNets exchange that intractability for the challenge of amortized training of the generative policy.
-The latter problem would be equally intractable if the modes of the reward function did not have a structure over which the learner could generalize, i.e., the learner had almost no chance to correctly guess where to find new modes based on (i.e., training on) those it had already visited.
+This conversion of an energy function or unnormalized probability function to a sampler is similar to what MCMC methods achieve but once trained, GFlowNets will generate a sample in one shot instead of generating a long sequence of samples whose distribution would gradually approach the desired one.
+GFlowNets thus avoid the lengthy stochastic search in the space of such objects and the associated mode-mixing intractability challenge of MCMC methods~\citep{jasra2005markov,bengio2013better,pompe2020framework}.
+Multiple iid samples can be obtained from the GFlowNet by calling the sampler multiple times.
+GFlowNets exchange that intractability of sampling with MCMC for the challenge of amortized training of the generative policy.
+The latter problem would be equally intractable if the modes of the reward function did not have a inherent (but not necessarily known) structure over which the learner could generalize, i.e., the learner had almost no chance to correctly guess where to find new modes based on (i.e., training on) those it had already visited.